 Surgery is performed to determine the stage of cancer, and this may be adequate treatment if you have early-stage endometrial cancer.
 Surgery generally includes:

 - Removal of the uterus and the cervix (hysterectomy)

-- Removal of one or both of the ovaries and fallopian tubes (unilateral or bilateral salpingo-oophorectomy)
+- Removal of both of the ovaries and fallopian tubes (bilateral salpingo-oophorectomy)

-- Taking a small sample of your pelvic lymph nodes or tissue (biopsy) to examine for cancerous cells under a microscope
+- Taking a small sample of your sentinel lymph nodes or tissue (biopsy) to examine for cancerous cells under a microscope

 Gynecological oncologists at Dana-Farber/Brigham and Women's Cancer Center use the most advanced technology available to perform surgery with exacting precision.
 Our skilled surgeons regularly perform leading-edge, minimally-invasive surgeries, such as: